tq-systems/meta-tq/doc/README.CortexM-on-IMX8X.md

 how to change the bootstream on SD / e-MMC.
 To boot with new bootstream a power cycle of the board is needed after updating the bootstream.

-Before running linux the devicetree in U-Boot environment has to be changed to the CortexM aware tree.
+Before running Linux the devicetree in U-Boot environment has to be changed to the CortexM aware tree.
 See SOM specific documentation for available device tree and how to change them.